About bowel cancer screening

 In England, men and women aged between 60 and 74 years old take part.
 This is being extended to include people up to 75.
 Currently, people aged 70 and over can request a screening kit by contacting the bowel cancer screening helpline on 0800 707 6060.

 In England the screening programme is also starting to invite people for a bowel scope test to look at the inside of the lower bowel and rectum.
 You have this test once, at age 55.
 The FOB testing will continue at age 60.

-In Northern Ireland, bowel screening with a bowel testing kit (FOB testing) covers men and women between 60 and 71 years old.
-They hope to extend it to invite people up to 74 from 2014.
+In Northern Ireland, bowel screening with a bowel testing kit (FOB testing) covers men and women between 60 and 74 years old.